mattwojo/webvr/webvr-docs/essentials.md

 # WebVR Functionality Checklist
 This article outlines some good practices to ensure that your WebVR experiance works great across a range of browsers and hardware.
 It starts with a checklist that outlines some common traps, and how to avoid them.
 Later, we present some general good practices and sample code that will help, even if you are using a WebGL library (such as [BabylonJS](https://www.babylonjs.com/), [a-frame](https://aframe.io/), [React VR](https://facebook.github.io/react-vr/), [threejs](https://threejs.org/)) to create your experience.

 The following checklist is split into four categories.
 Meeting all points in this list will ensure you have a robust WebVR experience in Microsoft Edge and other browsers.
-The __Foundations__ and __Hybrid__ sections are essential for all WebVR content; __Mouse Input__ and __Controller Input__ sections apply if your experience utilizes those input sources.
+The [Foundations](#Foundations) and [Hybrid](#Hybrid) sections are essential for all WebVR content; [Mouse input](#Mouse-input) and [Controller input](#Controller-input) sections apply if your experience utilizes those input sources.

 ## Foundations
 - Applications should gracefully handle a null value for VRDisplay.stageParameters (Microsoft Edge does not support stage parameters at this time.)
 - Assume that `navigator.getVRDisplays` is always present in the browser; you must make a call to that function to determine if a VRDisplay is actually connected.
 The getVRDisplays promise will reject on systems that do not natively support MR.
 -	Users may plug in their headset after the page has loaded, or disconnect and reconnect without reloading the page.
-Handle this through the `vrdisplayconnect` and `vrdisplaydisconnect` event.
+Handle this through the [`vrdisplayconnect`](https://developer.mozilla.org/en-US/docs/Web/Events/vrdisplayconnect) and [`vrdisplaydisconnect`](https://developer.mozilla.org/en-US/docs/Web/Events/vrdisplaydisconnect) event.

 ## Hybrid
 The [WebVR 1.1](https://w3c.github.io/webvr/spec/1.1/) specification was recently amended to add support for multi-GPU systems, such as hybrid laptops with an integrated and more powerful GPU.
 For these machines to correctly support WebVR, they must either:
 - [correctly handle](https://www.khronos.org/webgl/wiki/HandlingContextLost) the webglcontextlost and webglcontextrestored events.
-- if the page does not handle webglcontextrestored correctly, ensure that handlers to webglcontextlost do NOT call arg0.preventDefault(), as that will opt-out of our fallback behavior.
+- if the page does not handle [`webglcontextrestored`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextrestored) correctly, ensure that handlers to [`webglcontextlost`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextlost) do NOT call arg0.preventDefault(), as that will opt-out of our fallback behavior.

-## Mouse Input
+## Mouse input
 Some platforms (including Windows Mixed Reality) disable the mouse cursor on the 2D desktop when the user is wearing a headset.
 Mouse input (position deltas and button presses) can be accessed whilst in an exclusive mode WebVR application through the use of pointer lock, which should be requested on a page element (usually the canvas, for convenience).
 Note that whilst the page is presenting to an HMD and mouse input is restricted, the requirement for user consent to get pointerlock is waived.

-- To enable mouse clicks whilst in VR, pages should request pointerlock in response to the [vrdisplaypointerrestricted](https://w3c.github.io/webvr/spec/1.1/#window-onvrdisplaypointerrestricted-event) event.
+- To enable mouse clicks whilst in VR, pages should request pointerlock in response to the [`vrdisplaypointerrestricted`](https://w3c.github.io/webvr/spec/1.1/#window-onvrdisplaypointerrestricted-event) event.

-## Controller Input
+## Controller input
-Windows Motion Controllers are only present in the array returned by a call to navigator.getGamepads() while the page is presenting to the headset, and will always be in array positions 4 or greater.
+Windows Motion Controllers are only present in the array returned by a call to [`navigator.getGamepads`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getGamepads) while the page is presenting to the headset, and will always be in array positions 4 or greater.
 The array itself will have a dynamic length, ranging from 4 to 6 (or more) elements.
 Once presentation stops, the controllers are removed from the array.
 Gaps in the array will be filled with null.

 Care should be taken to:
 - Iterate over the entire length of the gamepads array, and make no assumptions on controllers being at given array indices.